 Neither of us has ever been there before and since moving up North we actually haven't been to a lot of places nearby so it's been exciting to take off for the day not knowing what we'll come across.

 Turns out Derry is only 25 minutes drive from us so it was a must on our list to explore and that we did.

 We arrived into the city completely lost and not knowing where to go so we pulled up at a car park by the river and from there explored on foot.
 It being a Sunday, we expected shops to be shut (and also neither of us really like browsing shops) so we aimed at discovering the streets and outdoor attractions.
 First, we came across the city wall which really amazed us both as surprisingly we don't hear about this in Irish history (at least I didn't) and couldn't believe the size of it stretching most of the city and in such good condition with cannons placed throughout the walk along it.
 Not only was the city wall amazing, the views from on top of it were even more breathtaking.
-We walked along the wall from ages, being blown away around every corner until we decided to come off it at a stairway and take some old cobbled streets.
+We walked along the wall for ages, being blown away around every corner until we decided to come off it at a stairway and take some old cobbled streets.

 There we did give in to the window shopping curse and browsed some huge shopping centers that were so Christmassy with the snow outside, Christmas songs playing inside and ques of children waiting to see Santa (who had an incredible Ice castle I must add).
 With a book for my brother and some games for himself (and me too) bought, we grabbed some food as it was starting to get dark and made our way back to the car.